Skip to main content

 Medicare counseling and fraud help

 What it helps with: SHIP, also known in South Carolina as I-CARE, gives free one-on-one Medicare counseling.
 Counselors can help with Medicare Advantage, Part D drug plans, Medigap, billing problems, appeal rights, Medicare Savings Programs, and Extra Help.
-The state explains these services on its Medicare help page.
+The state explains this on its Medicare help page.

 Who may qualify: Medicare beneficiaries, family members, friends, and caregivers can ask for counseling.
-This is not a sales appointment.
+This is not a sales meeting.
 It is meant to be free and unbiased.

 Where to apply: Call SCDOA at 1-800-868-9095 or contact your AAA.
 Bring Medicare cards, plan letters, medicine names, pharmacy names, income letters if asking about low-income help, and any bills you do not understand.